Flat Base Change Formulas for $(\mathfrak{g},K)$-modules over Noetherian rings: Comodules

-\end{enumerate} \end{prop} \begin{note} For a coalgebra $C$, let us denote the category of $C$-comodules by $C\comod$. \end{note} In the rest, assume that $C$ is flat over $k$.
+In the rest, assume that $C$ is flat over $k$.
 We note general constructions of comodules.
 Let $V$ be a $C$-comodule, $V_0$ be a $k$-submodule, and $S$ be a subset of $V$. \begin{cons} Define $\cI_{V,V_0}$ as the full subcategory of the overcategory $C\comod_{/V}$ spanned by subcomodules of $V$ contained in $V_0$, and $V_0^\circ$ be the colimit of the canonical functor $\cI_{V,V_0}\to C\comod$. \end{cons} \begin{prop} \begin{enumerate} {(\arabic{enumi})} \item The category $\cI_{V,V_0}$ is filtered. \item The comodule $V_0^\circ$ exhibits the maximal subcomodule of $V$ contained in $V_0$. \end{enumerate} \end{prop} \begin{proof} To prove (1), suppose that we are given two comodules $W,W'\subset V_0$.
-Then the image of the summation $W\oplus W'\to V$ belongs to $\cI_{V,V_0}$.
+Then the image of the sum $W\oplus W'\to V$ belongs to $\cI_{V,V_0}$.
 Since $\cI_{V,V_0}$ is a diagram of subobjects of a fixed object of a category, the other condition automatically follows.
 Part (2) now follows since filtered colimits of $k$-modules are exact. \end{proof} \begin{cons} Define $\cJ_{V,S}$ as the full subcategory of the overcategory $C\comod_{/V}$ spanned by subcomodules of $V$ containing $S$, and set $\langle S\rangle$ as the limit of the canonical diagram $\cJ_{V,S}\to C\comod$. \end{cons} \begin{prop} The comodule $\langle S\rangle$ exhibits the smallest subcomodule of $V$ containing $S$. \end{prop} \begin{proof} Choose a vertex $S\subset W\subset V$ of $C\comod_{/V}$, and denote the composite arrow $\langle S\rangle\to W\to V$ by $i$.
 Observe that $i$ is independent of the choice of $W$.
 In fact, take another object $S\subset W'\subset V$.
 Since monomorphisms are stable under pullbacks, $W\times_V W'$ is a subcomodule of $W,W'$ containing $S$.
 The resulting commutative diagram

 shows the independence.

 We next prove that the map $\langle S\rangle\to V$ is a monomorphism.
 Suppose that we are given two homomorphisms $U\overset{f}{\underset{g}{\rightrightarrows}}\langle S\rangle\overset{i}{\to}V$ such that $i\circ f=i\circ g$.
 Let us denote the canonical projection $\langle S\rangle\to W$ by $p_W$, and the inculsion $W\hookrightarrow V$ by $i_W$.
 The equality